T3: Alliance: Program portions

-Controversy
+Controversies

-Mon Tulfo vs. Barreto/Santiago airport brawl
+Mon Tulfo vs. Barretto/Santiago airport brawl

-The Movie and Television Review and Classification Board is currently investigating the show, following its May 7, 2012 episode, in which the hosts issued threats to celebrity couple Raymart Santiago and Claudine Barretto in connection with the brawl with their brother Ramon Tulfo in Ninoy Aquino International Airport Terminal 3 on May 6.
+The Movie and Television Review and Classification Board is currently investigating the show, following its May 7, 2012, episode, in which the hosts issued threats to celebrity couple Raymart Santiago and Claudine Barretto in connection with the brawl with their brother Ramon Tulfo in Ninoy Aquino International Airport Terminal 3 on May 6.
 They made a public apology the following day, but they were still suspended from hosting the show as well as other News5 programs aired in TV5 and AksyonTV for 3 days from May 9–11, 2012.